QubesOS/qubes-doc/about/faq.md

 The recommended approach is to pass only the specific partition you intend to use from [`sys-usb`](/doc/usb/) to another qube via [qvm-block](/doc/dom0-tools/qvm-block/).
 They will show up in the destination qube as `/dev/xvd*` and must be mounted manually.
 Another approach is to attach the entire USB drive to your destination qube.
 However, this could theoretically lead to an attack because it forces the destination qube to parse the device's partition table.
 If you believe your device is safe, you may proceed to attach it.

 In Qubes 4.0, this is accomplished with the Devices Widget located in the tool tray (default top right corner, look for an icon with a yellow square).
 From the top part of the list, click on the drive you want to attach, then select the qube to attach it to.
 Although you can also attach the entire USB device to a qube by selecting it from the bottom part of the list, in general this approach should not be used because you are exposing the target qube to unnecessary additional attack surface.

-In Qubes 3.2, you can use the Qubes VM Manager.
-Simply insert your USB drive, right-click on the desired qube in the Qubes VM Manager list, click Attach/detach block devices, and select your desired action and device.

 Although external media such as external hard drives or flash drives plugged in via USB are available in the USB qube, it is not recommended to access them directly from inside the USB qube.
 See [Block (Storage) Devices](/doc/block-devices/) for more information.